lalitsaini56/nodejs-interview-questions/README.md

 # React Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+Follow me [Lalit Saini](https://www.linkedin.com/in/lalit-saini-411374aa/) for technical updates.

 ---
 <div align="center">